Sumukha1496/maskdata/README.md

     uuidMaskOptions: defaultUuidMaskOptions, // Optional
-    uuidFields: [] // List of UUID fields to be masked };
+    uuidFields: [] // List of UUID fields to be masked

+    jwtMaskOptions: defaultJwtMaskOptions, // Optional
+    jwtFields: [] // List of JWT fields to be masked };
 ```
 <b>NOTE: For defaultCardMaskOptions, defaultEmailMask2Options, defaultPasswordMaskOptions, defaultPhoneMaskOptions, defaultStringMaskOptions and defaultUuidMaskOptions refer the corresponding masking features. </b>